 Water conservation- organic mulch in the soil reduces rainwater run-off and increases the absorption by soaking the water into the soil.
 So it reduces the need for irrigation.

 Efficient use of waste- weeds, pruned leaves, and branches, etc. can be used as mulch, thus reducing the waste.

-Prevents leaching of fertilizers- water runs off the mulch and does not allow leaching of fertilizers.
+Prevents leaching of fertilizers- water runs off the mulch and does not allow the leaching of fertilizers.

-Reduce pesticide use- mulching reduces weeds, pathogens which reduces the need for the use of herbicides and pesticides.
+Reduce pesticide use- mulching reduces weeds and pathogens which reduces the need for the use of herbicides and pesticides.

 Disadvantages of mulching

 - Not economical-Few mulching materials like plastic films are costly and not affordable by everyone.

 - Readily not available-Some mulching materials like compost, and manure are not always available.

 - Create nitrogen deficiency- Sawdust or straw sometimes creates nitrogen deficiency.